kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q4/outline.md

-- Interfaces designed with the intention that workload execution clusters operate independently of each other and the center (e.g., can tolerate only occasional connectivity) and thus any "service providers" (in the technical sense from kcp) in the center or elsewhere.
+- Interfaces designed with the intention that workload execution clusters operate independently of each other and the center (e.g., can tolerate only occasional connectivity) and thus any "service providers" in the center or elsewhere.
 - Rule-based customization of desired state.
 - Propagation of reported state from workload execution clusters to center.